US senator meets Taiwan president amid tensions with China | Politics

 Following Pelosi's trip, a delegation of House and Senate members visited.
 This week, Indiana's governor made a visit focused on business and academic cooperation.
 U.S politicians have called their visits a show of support for the island.

-On Thursday, the executive branch of Taiwan's government laid out plans for a 12.9 per cent increase in the Defence Ministry's annual budget next year.
-The government is planning to spend an additional 47.5 billion New Taiwan dollars (USD 1.6 billion), for a total of 415.1 billion NTD (USD 13.8 billion) for the year.
-The Defence Ministry said the increase is due to the “Chinese Communists' continued expansion of targeted military activities in recent years, the normalization of their harassment of Taiwan's nearby waters and airspace with warships and war planes.”
-Also Thursday, the Defence Ministry said it tracked four Chinese naval ships and 15 warplanes in the region surrounding the island.
+On Thursday, the executive branch of Taiwan's government laid out plans for a 12.9% increase in the Defense Ministry's annual budget next year.
+The government is planning to spend an additional 47.5 billion New Taiwan dollars ($1.6 billion), for a total of 415.1 billion NTD ($13.8 billion) for the year.
+The Defense Ministry said the increase is due to the "Chinese Communists' continued expansion of targeted military activities in recent years, the normalization of their harassment of Taiwan's nearby waters and airspace with warships and warplanes."
+Also Thursday, the Defense Ministry said it tracked four Chinese naval ships and 15 warplanes in the region surrounding the island.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)